Enjoy A Writers Retreat for Emerging LGBTQ Voices

 Prices

-Tuition (includes retreat, discussions, workshops, art supplies, yoga classes and more; lodging is not included): $1000
+Includes retreat, discussions, workshops, art supplies, yoga classes and more; lodging is your choice according to your budget and style.
+(Sarah can help you find somewhere.)

 Nonrefundable deposit $150.